I'm doing my best to separate my obvious bias against this administration.

 That's part of it.

-Everybody knows that, okay?
+Everybody knows that.

-But all the NFL PA wants is the NFL to say we knew about this and we withheld the information from you.
+But all the NFLPA wants is the NFL to say, we knew about this and we withheld the information from you.

-Now, are they gonna do that?
+Now, are they going to do that?

-They they made that's why they made the settlement, okay.
+No, that's why they made the settlement.

-But proof of the fact that they know that is if you just look at their the rule changes in the NFL and what is new this year with the NFL, I think it called last year for youth football.
+But proof of the fact that they know that is if you just look at the rule changes in the NFL and what is new this year with the NFL, I think it called last year for youth football.

 NFL plays safe.